bnadji/BAlert/README.md

     keepAlert: false,       // should alert stay up when the button is pressed?
     inlineStyle: "",        // a string containing inline CSS styles for this button
     threshold: 3000,        // exit button will not display if alert's timeout is <= threshold
-    visible: function(){}   // should exit button be visible? -- default is an internal boolean function
+    visible: function() {}   // should exit button be visible? -- default is an internal boolean function
                             // other self* attributes (shown above) are also supported but not useful },

   //////////////
   // Animation
   /////////////

   animStart: {             // controls alert's start animation
-    duration: 500,          // alert start animation duration (ms) - 0 means no animation
+    duration: 250,          // alert start animation duration (ms) - 0 means no animation
     dir: "top",             // direction from which the alert appears -- see below for values
     scale: 0,               // starting size factor of the alert before animation
     rotate: 0,              // number of rotations of the alert during display animation
     delay: 0,               // induced delay (in ms) before the start of display action
     func: "ease-in"         // CSS transition-timing-function name },

   animExit: {              // controls alert's exit animation
     duration: 350,          // alert exit animation duration (ms) - 0 means no animation
     dir: "none",            // direction to which the alert exits -- see below for values
     scale: 0,               // ending size factor of the alert after animation
     rotate: 0,              // number of rotations of the alert during exit animation
     func: "ease-out"        // CSS transition-timing-function name },

   //////////////
   // Callbacks
   //////////////

   callbacks: {                  // callback functions handling internal and external events
     onDisplayBegin: null,       // function called before alert starts to display
     onDisplayEnd: null,         // function called after alert has displayed
     onExitBegin: null,          // function called before alert starts to exit
     onExitEnd: null,            // function called after alert has finished exiting
-    onResize: function(){},     // function called when window resizes -- see below for default value
+    onResize: function() {},     // function called when window resizes -- see below for default value
-    onTapOutside: function(){}, // function called when user clicks outside of alert box -- see below
+    onTapOutside: function() {}, // function called when user clicks outside of alert box -- see below
     onTapInside: null           // function called when user clicks inside of alert box },

   ///////////////////
   // classes & Styles
   ///////////////////

   classPrefix: "bajs_", // prefix for CSS class names, e.g., bajs_containerDiv for containerDiv
   defaultClasses: {
     apply: true,        // (boolean) Should built-in CSS style sheet be applied?
     values: {}          // built-in CSS styling class strings -- removed for brevity },

   inlineStyles: {       // inline style strings for various alert element parts
     containerDiv: "",
     alertBoxDiv: "",
     titleDiv: "",